JeanMusenga/ArchISMiner/README.md

-# Replication for the Paper: *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*
+# Replication Package for the Paper: *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*

 This replication package for the paper ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities.
 This repository includes an introduction and research methodology overview, a description of the ArchISMiner framework, source code for its components and baselines, the dataset of Stack Overflow posts used in our study, and the experimental results.